 Translation ‘bloopers’ are amusing.
 Tales abound of restaurants offering “Irritable Scalloped Kidney” or “Demonic Steak”.
 (Check out Travel and Leisure for more.)

 It’s one thing for a small, local restaurant.
 At least they are trying!
-But even large, experienced organizations can stumble: witness the story about the Pepsico campaign on China where their tagline “The Drink that refreshes” was translated as “Dig up the bones of your ancestors”.
+But even large, experienced organizations can stumble: witness the story about the soft drink campaign in China where their tagline “The Drink that refreshes” was translated as “Dig up the bones of your ancestors”.

 For the hospitality industry, translation and localization are vital.
 Travelers without language skills, (most of us, that is), depend upon the sanctuary of hotels, car rental agencies and airlines to ease the anxiety of being in unfamiliar places.
 We expect the staff to speak our language and guide us through the myriad complexities of local cultures.